 3 methods to wear clear aligners

-So you finally decided to straighten your smile with clear aligners.
+So you finally decided to straighten your smile using clear aligner technology.
 Congratulations!
-The question now is how to correctly wear your clear aligners?
+The question is "how do you correctly wear your clear aligners?"
 Unlike braces that are stuck to your teeth 24/7, clear aligners can easily be removed.
-You can remove your clear aligners to eat, drink or brush your teeth.
-However, it's your responsibility to make sure that you wear your teeth aligners throughout the day or they won't straighten your teeth.
+You can remove your clear aligners to eat, drink, or brush your teeth.
+This means that it's your responsibility to make sure that you wear your aligners accordingly.
+Otherwise, they won't straighten your teeth.
 Luckily, there's more than one way to wear your clear aligners.
-Here are 3 different methods to wear your clear aligners:
+Here are the 3 most common methods you can use to wear your clear aligners:

 - Day-time only